 How can you use these calculators efficiently?

-These calculators are not meant to be used independently of each other.
+These mortgage calculators are not meant to be used independently of each other.
 It is recommended to use these tools together to help manage your financial expectations.
 You can use these calculators even before you go to a mortgage broker or to a lender to get a pre-approval.

 Before applying for a mortgage, it’s a good idea to have done the legwork of keeping track of your discretionary income, which is not factored into the calculations done by either lender or mortgage calculators.
 Just because you qualify for a particular amount, or you got a particular amount from the calculator, does not automatically mean that you can afford that amount.
 There are many things, such as childcare costs, transportation costs, and other things that may impact your monthly payment that are not included when considering your ability to carry a home loan.